Hentioe/irir/README.md

 ### Notes

 * Missing one size parameter will preserve the aspect ratio
-* No size parameter will preserve the original size (But usually compresses the file size)
+* No size parameter will preserve the original size (But usually the file size will be compressed)

 ### More features